DartsArmaMods/AimForTheBushes/docs/README.md

 <p align="center">
     <b>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases/latest">CBA</a> and <a href="https://github.com/acemod/ACE3/releases/latest">ACE3</a></b>
 </p>

-# Initial Project Setup!
-Delete this section after the project has been initially set up:
-1. Find and replace all instances of `Aim For The Bushes` with the mod's name.
-2. Find and replace all instances of `AimForTheBushes` with the mod's name *and no spaces*.
-   - This should be the name of the repository on GitHub.
-3. Find and replace all instances of `aftb` with the mod's prefix.
-   - This should be all lowercase.
-4. After the initial Steam upload, find and replace all instances of `MOD_ID` with the mod's Steam Workshop id.

 **Aim For The Bushes** (AFTB) aims to add new features to helicopters in a modular way.